hennasingh/creative-corner/README.md

 2. The second issue I faced was displaying images in the home screen for mobile screens.
 I aimed to create sliding images by using only HTML and CSS.
 This was a bit of a struggle as I was unable to fit my images in the mobile screen as I pictured in my wireframe.
 I struggled further with relative position for images as it broke my header and footer design.
 I saved the commit which I may come back to again.
 I decided to create a gif image of the gallery images and add them to the home screen.

+### Deployment & Gitpod Development

+#### Deployment

+The website is deployed using Github Pages functionality provided by Github.
+The steps to follow are:

+1. Create a Github account if you dont already have one
+2. The repository for Creative Corner was created using a template provided by Code Institute.
+This can be found on the repository title [here](https://github.com/hennasingh/creative-corner).
+3. Go to settings tab on the menu bar of the repository.
+4. In the left section, under Code and automation, click on Pages.
+5. Under the title "Build and deployment", select the source: Deploy from a branch.
+6. Under the branch section below that, select /root folder and save.
+7. Come back to Code section of the repository.
+Give a few minutes and refresh the page.
+You will find Deployments section generated the right side with a URL to the deployed site.

+#### Gitpod Development

+The project Creative Corner was developed using Gitpod that provides the functionality to work in VS code within the browser.
+The steps I followed setting up account and develop the project:

+1. Create a Github repository using a template if you have one.
+2. Install [Gitpod extension](https://chromewebstore.google.com/detail/gitpod/dodmmooeoklaejobgleioelladacbeki?hl=en&pli=1) in the browser you use.
+3. Create a Gitpod account.
+With Code Institute, there was provision of enterprise gmail account provided by them.
+I used that email to sign-up for Gitpod account.
+You can use your personal email to sign-up.
+It provides limited hours to work on Gitpod.
+There are other ways to increase the hours.
+4. Once in the Gitpod account, create a workspace, by pasting the link of the repository created in step 1.
+Other option is once you create repository in Github, the repository can be opened in Gitpod using the open button.
+Read more [here](https://www.gitpod.io/docs/configure/user-settings/browser-extension)
+5. Once, the workspace is created, you can run this command on terminal to preview your repo `python3 -m http.server`.
+6. You can continue to make changes in the workspace within Gitpod and commit your changes to Github and also see preview of your website.